Frank Tate (boxer)

 Frank Tate (born August 27, 1964) is an American former professional boxer.

 Amateur career

 Tate was the 1983 National Golden Gloves light middleweight champion.
-Tate was training at the Kronk Gym.
+He trained at the Kronk Gym in Detroit under head coach Emanuel Steward, alongside fellow Olympic gold medalist Steve McCrory and world champions including Thomas Hearns and Hilmer Kenty.
+In 1984, Tate was ranked fifth in the world by the AIBA at light middleweight — one of four Kronk Gym fighters simultaneously ranked in the AIBA world top ten that year.
 He also won the light middleweight gold medal at the 1984 Summer Olympics even though he had standing eight-counts administered to him twice in the second round of the gold medal bout against Canadian fighter Shawn O'Sullivan.